-Integrity, courage, accountability, transparency, excellence, fidelity to the law, fairness and impartiality.
+Integrity, accountability, transparency, fairness and excellence.

 Our funding and budget

-As a government agency the funding of the ACC ’s funding is annually appropriated by Parliament.
+As a government agency the funding of the ACC’s funding is annually appropriated by Parliament.
 Our total funding and spending for the current and recent preceding years are shown in the table below:

 How we receive complaints and investigate

 Once a complaint is received, an assessment is carried out to determine if the matter falls within the mandate of the ACC.
-If the matter is found to be relevant to the ACC mandate, a preliminary investigation is carried out to enable the Director-General to make a decision on whether the matter warrants an investigation.
-If, after an investigation, it appears to the Director-General that a corrupt practice offence under Chapter 4 of the Anti-Corruption Act 2003, (Act No 8 of 2003), or any other offence discovered during the investigation has been committed, the Director-General must refer the matter and all relevant information and evidence assembled by the ACC in connection with the matter to the Prosecutor-General.
-The power to prosecute is a constitutional authority that vests in the Prosecutor-General.
+If the matter is found to be relevant to the ACC mandate, a preliminary investigation is carried out to enable the director-general to make a decision on whether the matter warrants an investigation.
+If, after an investigation, it appears to the director-general that a corrupt practice offence under Chapter 4 of the Anti-Corruption Act 2003, (Act No 8 of 2003), or any other offence discovered during the investigation has been committed, the director-general must refer the matter and all relevant information and evidence assembled by the ACC in connection with the matter to the prosecutor-general.
+The power to prosecute is a constitutional authority that vests in the prosecutor-general.